Euthanasia can be defined as 'the intentional killing by act or omission of a person whose life is felt not to be worth living'. Euthanasia can be:

 The debate in the 1990s centred on the compassion argument, but because of cultural changes and palliative care's success, has moved to arguments based on autonomy.

 Autonomy means 'self-determination' and the language heard now in the euthanasia debate is often that of choice, control, freedoms and rights.
-The euthanasia lobby's thrust, as evidenced in Lord Joffe's Bill, has moved from euthanasia as a needed response to symptoms to euthanasia as an autonomous choice by those with, for example, degenerative neurological disease.
+The euthanasia lobby's thrust, as evidenced in bills such as those presented by Lords Joffe and Falconer and Rob Marris, has moved from euthanasia as a needed response to symptoms to euthanasia as an autonomous choice by those with, for example, degenerative neurological disease.

 Autonomy is important but we have laws because autonomy is not absolute.
 We all value living in a free society but also recognise that we are not free to do things which threaten the reasonable freedoms of others.
 Legalising euthanasia would actually undermine people's autonomy for four reasons.

 Those caring for the dying know that the (relatively few) who currently ask for euthanasia usually have another question behind their question.
 This may be physical - a distressing symptom needs palliation; psychosocial - they may want an honest discussion with their family; emotional - they may be depressed; or spiritual - wanting answers to 'Why me?' and 'Why now?'.
 Depression is particularly common in terminally ill patients and leads to suicidal thoughts; and yet in most cases it can be effectively treated.
 Requests for euthanasia are extremely rare when patients are properly cared for and physical, psychosocial, emotional and spiritual needs are properly met.
 Our key priority must therefore be to make the highest quality palliative care more widely available.
 This is true compassion.